tari-project/tari/RFC/src/RFC-0171_MessageSerialisation.md

 * The message is translated from its memory storage format into a standard payload format that will be transported over the wire.
 * The communication module wraps the payload into a message format, which may entail any/all of
-  * adding a message header to describe the type of payload,
+  * adding a message header to describe the type of payload;
-  * encrypting the message,
+  * encrypting the message;
-  * signing the message, and
+  * signing the message;
   * adding destination/recipient metadata.
 * The communication module then sends the message over the wire.
 * The recipient receives the message and unwraps it, possibly performing any/all of the following:
-  * decryption,
+  * decryption;
-  * verifying signatures,
+  * verifying signatures;
-  * extracting the payload,
+  * extracting the payload;
-  * passing the serialised payload to modules that are interesting in that particular message type
+  * passing the serialized payload to modules that are interesting in that particular message type.
-* The message is deserialised into the correct data structure for use by the receiving software
+* The message is deserialized into the correct data structure for use by the receiving software

-This document only covers the first and last steps: _viz_: serialising data from in-memory objects to a format that can be transmitted over the wire.
+This document only covers the first and last steps, i.e. serializing data from in-memory objects to a format that can be transmitted over the wire.
 The other steps are handled by the Tari communication protocol.

-In addition to machine-to-machine communication, we also standardise on human-to-machine communication.
-Use cases for this include
+In addition to machine-to-machine communication, we also standardize on human-to-machine communication.
+Use cases for this include:

 * Handcrafting instructions or transactions.
 The ideal format here is a very human-readable format.
 * Copying transactions or instructions from cold wallets.
 The ideal format here is a compact but easy-to-copy format.